akash0992/node-soundcloud-api/README.md

     var soundCloud = require('node-soundcloud-api')(sound_cloud_clientId);
 ```
 ###User APIs:
-By using user's APIs, you can access all the resources of User.
+By using the user's APIs, you can access all the resources of User.
 ####Get All Users of SoundCloud
 ```javascript
 soundCloud.user.getAllUsers(function (err, result) {